The following post is from Janel of Life with Lucie and Ella.: Get Organized with a DIY Memo Board Center

 I’m not going to lie.
-Keeping my work space clean is, shall we say, a challenge for me.
-More often than not, my desk is covered with receipts, to-do lists, notes, and other miscellaneous papers.
-Well, I decided that it was time to take action and get things a little more organized by creating a custom Memo Board Center for my work space.
+Keeping my workspace clean is, shall we say, a challenge for me.
+My desk is often covered with receipts, to-do lists, notes, and other miscellaneous papers.
+Well, I decided that it was time to take action and get things a little more organized by creating a custom Memo Board Center for my workspace.

-Rather than just hanging them, I decided to spruce up the boards a bit with a diy envelope to hold my receipts and some pretty push pins.
-You could also add some wall words or a special wall hanging in the grouping to add a bit of encouragement to your work space.
+Rather than just hanging them, I decided to spruce up the memo boards a bit with a DIY envelope to hold my receipts and some pretty push pins.
+You could also add some wall words or a special wall hanging in the grouping to add a bit of encouragement to your workspace.

-How to Make a DIY Dry Erase Board & Bulletin Board
+How to Make a DIY Dry Erase Board & Bulletin Memo Board

 - thrift shop picture frames in desired sizes

 - poster board

 - iron & ironing board